How to become a cycle-friendly employer

 Encouraging employees to cycle to work and for business can result in a healthier, more productive workforce too.
 It is a known fact that cyclists tend to take fewer days off sick and save a company money.

-There are a number of ways in which an employer can become cycle-friendly.
-In particular, they can:
+There are a number of ways in which an employer can become cycle-friendly: